joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 To overcome this bottleneck, we decided precompute session graphs and store them: initially as `pth` files, and inside an lmdb database in a second iteration.
 We decided to keep working with the lmdb approach, as the file-based approach created ~5M files, which led to some performance issues.

-AS a reference, using a training dataset limited to the first 500.000 unique sessions, the training time was reduced significantly, reducing per-epoch training times from 112 hours per epoch to 40 minutes per epoch.
+As a reference, using a training dataset limited to the first 500.000 unique sessions, the training time was reduced significantly, reducing per-epoch training times from 112 hours per epoch to 40 minutes per epoch.

 #### Dataset Splitting
 Supports two splitting methods: